brody/brody.com-v7/about.md

 Short Version
 {: .grey.night-grey.f3}

-I'm a Senior Product Designer, currently working at [JobAdder](http://www.JobAdder.com){: target="_blank"} out of the HQ in Sydney, Australia.
+I am currently Head of Design at [JobAdder](http://www.JobAdder.com){: target="_blank"}, working out of the HQ in Sydney, Australia, designing useful tools for recruiters.

 With 10+ years experience designing across responsive web, iOS, Android & MacOS apps.
 UX, UI & problem solving is central to everything I do.
 Synthesising the needs and goals of users, product managers, marketing, developers and testers to ensure the best possible experience.